Home Road Trip Motorcycle ride around Australia (Harley Davidson)

-Embarking on a motorcycle ride around Australia on a Harley Davidson is the ultimate adventure for any motorcycle enthusiast.
-The vast landscapes, diverse terrains, and breathtaking views make this journey an unforgettable experience.
-However, crossing Australia, a country as vast as England 31 times, on a motorbike takes adventure to another level.
-Riding across deserted expanses, following straight lines that stretch as far as the eye can see, and cruising along golden sand beaches make the journey an adventure in its own right.
-Quentin embarked on his first Working Holiday Visa in New Zealand before deciding to tour Australia on a motorbike.
-In this article, we share his experiences and offer practical advice to help you prepare for your motorcycle road trip.
+Embarking on a motorcycle ride around Australia is the ultimate adventure for any rider.
+The vast landscapes, diverse terrain and sheer emptiness make it an unforgettable trip.
+But crossing a country thirty-one times the size of the United Kingdom on two wheels takes adventure to another level.
+Riding through deserted expanses, following straight lines that stretch beyond the horizon, and cruising along golden beaches — the journey is the destination here.
+Quentin did his first Working Holiday Visa in New Zealand before deciding to tour Australia by motorbike.

 Choose the Right Harley Davidson